YasinDanesh/YasinDanesh.github.io/_pages/about.md

 ## Teaching Experiences

 I have also been actively involved in **teaching and mentoring** students throughout my university years.
-As a **teaching assistant** in courses such as **Network Security & Encryption** and **Data Structures & Algorithms**, I designed assignments, evaluated student work, and assisted in making complex topics more accessible to students.
+As a **teaching assistant** in courses such as **Network Security & Encryption**, **Data Structures & Algorithms** and **Theory of Languages and Automata**, I designed assignments, evaluated student work, and assisted in making complex topics more accessible to students.
 My role as a TA has strengthened my ability to communicate technical concepts clearly and effectively.

 Moreover, I have conducted research on **Data Compression & AI Applications**, presenting findings and helping students explore the exciting intersection between compression techniques and artificial intelligence.
 Over the course of five semesters, I also supported students as a TA in **Basic & Advanced Programming**, guiding them through practical programming challenges.

+&nbsp;
 Feel free to explore my projects, CV, and gallery to learn more about my academic journey.